 Waning Newspaper Advertising Revenue

 Advertising volumes are still under pressure as advertisers keep shying away from making any upfront commitments in an economy which is still not completely awoken from a state of hibernation.
-According to data released by the Kantar Media Intelligence, advertising expenditures during 2013 fell 3.8% in Local Newspapers and 3.6% in National Newspapers due soft advertising demand across Financial Service, Retail and Motion Picture marketers.
+According to the data released by the Kantar Media Intelligence, advertising expenditures during the third quarter of 2013 fell 3.2% in Local Newspapers and 6.4% in National Newspapers due soft advertising demand across automotive, retail and financial service categories.

 Zacks.com is a property of Zacks Investment Research, Inc., which was formed in 1978.
 The later formation of the Zacks Rank, a proprietary stock picking system; continues to outperform the market by nearly a 3 to 1 margin.
 The best way to unlock the profitable stock recommendations and market insights of Zacks Investment Research is through our free daily email newsletter; Profit from the Pros.
 In short, it's your steady flow of Profitable ideas GUARANTEED to be worth your time!
 Click here for your free subscription to Profit from the Pros.